Child archetype

 The child archetype is a Jungian archetype, first suggested by psychologist Carl Jung.
-In more recent years, author Caroline Myss has suggested that the child, out of the four survival archetypes (victim, prostitute, and saboteur), is present in all humans.
+In more recent years, author Caroline Myss has suggested that the child, out of the four survival archetypes (child, victim, prostitute, and saboteur), is present in all humans.
 According to Myss, its presence ranges from "childish to childlike longing for the innocent, regardless of age" and comprises sub-archetypes: "wounded child", "abandoned or orphan child", "dependent child", "magical/innocent child", "nature child", "divine child", and "eternal child".

 Jungians

 Jung placed the "child" (including the child hero) in a list of archetypes that represent milestones in individuation.
 Jungians exploring the hero myth have noted that "it represents our efforts to deal with the problem of growing up, aided by the illusion of an eternal fiction".
 Thus for Jung, "the child is potential future", and the child archetype is a symbol of the developing personality.

 Others have warned, however, of the dangers posed to the parents drawn in by the "divine child" archetype – the belief of extraordinary potential in a child.
 The child, idealized by parents, eventually nurtures a feeling of superiority.

 Even where affecting less acutely, the child archetype may inhibit psychological maturation and result in an adult who is, in essence, "Mama's darling".
 A man will end up with a strong attachment to a mother figure, either real or symbolic, and will lack the ability to form commitment or be generative.
 The female version of this, specified as the "puella", will have a corresponding attachment to her father figure.